 Asking clients to leave a review can be a bit scary.
 What if they don’t want to, or don’t know what to write.
 But despite the minor hassles, it’s more than worth the effort required to make reviews happen for your business.

 Reviews will not only help you improve your services; they’ll help you get new clients, too.
 Below is a real-life example of an individual who reached out to SociallyInfused Media for SEO services.
 She found them via their GMB profile and was looking specifically for local SEO services in Hamilton.

 By the way, she moved forward with them and has been a delighted client for almost two years now.
 And yes, she ended up leaving them a Google review 👌🏽

-Google sees a positive review as a ‘vote’ in your favor.
+Google sees a positive review as a ‘vote’ in your favour.
 As you accumulate votes, you’ll start being added to the Local 3 Pack.
-And over time, Google will have a better understanding of what you do and ways you add value to your community.
+And over time, Google will have a better understanding of what you do and the ways you add value to your community.